googleapis/google-cloud-rust/doc/contributor/howto-guide-set-up-development-environment.md

 git status # Shows any diffs created by `cargo fmt`
 ```

-## Miscellanous Tools
+## Miscellaneous Tools

 We use a number of tools to format non-Rust code.
 The CI builds enforce
 formatting, you can fix any formatting problems manually (using the CI logs),
-or may prefer to intall these tools locally to fix formatting problems.
+or may prefer to install these tools locally to fix formatting problems.

 Typically we do not format these files for generated code, so local runs
 requires skipping the generated files.